xcast-lib/xcast-lib.github.io/BaseEstimator.md

 | xcast.epoelm | xcast.EPOELM  | YES | YES | YES |
 | xcast.quantile_regression_forest | xcast.QRF  | YES | YES | YES |

+In estimators where non-exceedance forecasts are available, pass the `quantile` keyword to indicate the percentile-based non-exceedance threshold you want the non-exceedance probability of